Azure/apim-landing-zone-accelerator/docs/AAC/AppGW-IAPIM-Func-content.md

 ### Availability considerations

 - Use [Application Gateway for external access of an internal APIM instance](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway) to protect APIM instance and enable hybrid connectivity
-- Deploy the gateway in a vnet to supporting hybrid connectivity and increasing security
+- Deploy the gateway in a VNet to supporting hybrid connectivity and increasing security
-- VNet peering provides great performance in a region but has a scalability limit of max 500 networks, if you require more workloads to be connected, use [hub spoke](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) or PLE
+- VNet peering provides great performance in a region but has a scalability limit of max 500 networks, if you require more workloads to be connected, use a [hub spoke] design (https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli) or [Azure vWAN](https://microsoft.sharepoint.com/:p:/t/MSUSFY22TSICertCommunity/EcUBpRDWPOhAjYwZ8H9pkr0BTw9X0wSTEGGQKgT5UBwXMg?e=gwvip9)

 ### Manageability considerations